 The jewel in the crown when it comes to scuba diving in Cuba has to be Isla de la Juventud.
 This is an island some 50 km off the mainland, and the name translates as the rather intriguing Isle of Youth.
-It’s only regularly accessible by ferry, which takes about six hours, or three hours if you opt for a more expensive catamaran service.
-The whole island is wonderfully underdeveloped, and when you put on your scuba mask to gaze beneath the azure blue sea, you’ll find it’s probably just you and a few turtles.
+It’s only regularly accessible by ferry, which takes about six hours.
+Or three hours if you opt for a more expensive catamaran service.
+The whole island is wonderfully unspoilt.
+When you put on your scuba mask to gaze beneath the azure blue sea, you’ll find it’s probably just you and a few turtles.

 2. Don’t Think About Sharks: Jardines de la Reina